Seasonal Planning for UK Travel

 June weather can be unpredictable and highly variable, with some cold and wet days.
 July brings the "Dog Days" of summer, with plenty of sunny, sultry weather and clear blue skies.
 It all depends on the jet stream; there are no guarantees!
 The year's highest temperatures often occur in mid-August, yet this month is typically slightly wetter than July, which is somewhat wetter than June.

-Daytime average temperatures rise to a peak of 64°F (18°C) for July in London, but only 58°F (14°C) for Belfast, and 57.6°F (14°C) for Edinburgh, before beginning to taper off in August.
+Daytime average temperatures in London peak at 64°F (18°C) in July, while Belfast and Edinburgh reach about 58°F (14°C) before beginning to taper off in August.
 Nonetheless, the temperature can exceed 80°F (27°C) in brief spells for all three regions.
 The days are long; in mid-June, London has 17 hours of daily sunlight, not counting the lingering twilight.
 The far north gets even more.
-Northern Scotland has two hours longer, and twilight lasts through the night.
+Northern Scotland has two hours more daylight, and twilight lasts through the night.

-Nature lovers may spot dolphins off the west coast, while whale-watching trips often deliver sightings of many whale species.
+Nature lovers may spot dolphins off the west coast, while whale watching trips often deliver sightings of many whale species.
 And meadows and mountains are replete with wildflowers.
 This is the best season for outdoor activities and festivals, with everything from the Wimbledon tennis tournament and Royal Ascot in London to the Eisteddfod in Wales.
 However, this is also peak tourist season, especially mid-July to early September, coinciding with the summer school break.
-Many roads to popular beaches and tourist destinations can be chock-a-block with traffic, especially on weekends.
-It's best to make reservations for hotels, etc., well in advance, particularly if you're planning a beach holiday.
+Many roads to popular beaches and destinations can be chock-a-block with traffic, particularly on weekends.
+It's best to make reservations for hotels, etc., well in advance.

-Trooping the Colour, London, England.
-On the second Saturday in June, a quintessential display of British pomp and pageantry for the Queen's official birthday.
+Trooping the Colour, London, England (June).
+On the second Saturday in June, a quintessential display of British pomp and pageantry for the sovereign's official (though not actual) birthday, it's a favorite with tourists.
 Tickets for the parade (plus two reviews on preceding Saturdays) are by ballot.

-Inverness Highland Games, Inverness, Scotland.
-Scotland's biggest inter-clan gathering with traditional music, dance, and heavyweight sports such as tossing the caber in mid-July.
+Inverness Highland Games, Inverness, Scotland (mid-July).
+Scotland's largest interclan gathering features traditional music, dance, and heavyweight sports, including tossing the caber.

-National Eisteddfod, Wales.
+The National Eisteddfod, Wales (August).
 The largest and oldest celebration of Welsh culture, showcasing dance, music, visual arts, literature, and much more.
 Taking place in late August.

 Edinburgh International & Fringe Festivals, Edinburgh, Scotland.
 Taking place the whole of August, the Fringe Festival is billed as the world's biggest celebration of the arts, spanning the spectrum.